-In the field of computer music production, John Chowning has produced several well-known pieces, including Turenas (1972) in which he implemented two major innovations he had recently theorized, frequency modulation synthesis and spatialization of sounds.
-Made exclusively by synthesis, with the Music IV program provided by Max Mathews research, Turenas has also used high level composition functions, routines used to generate whole sets of sounds, according to arithmetic, random or combinatorial processes.
+In the field of computer music production, John Chowning has produced several well-known pieces, including Turenas (1972) in which he implemented two major innovations he had recently theorized: frequency modulation synthesis and spatialization of sounds.
+Made exclusively by synthesis, with the Music IV program provided by Max Mathews’ research, Turenas also used high level composition functions, routines used to generate whole sets of sounds, according to arithmetic, random or combinatorial processes.
 Until the end of the 20th century, Turenas was only documented by the sketches produced by the composer.
 It is only recently that John Chowning was able to hand over all the files that had been used to produce the piece.
-Since the Music IV program is well documented (see Max Mathews Music V [3]), these files give precisely the structure of each of the synthesis instruments used to produce the sounds, as well as the parameters of each of the sounds produced by these synthesizers.
-Thus, it is now possible with these data to reproduce exactly all the sounds of the piece and synthesize them entirely, using for example the Csound or the Max programs [4].
+Since the Music IV program is well documented (see Max Mathews’ Music V [3]), these files give precisely the structure of each of the synthesis instruments used to produce the sounds, as well as the parameters of each of the sounds produced by these synthesizers.
+Thus, it is now possible to reproduce exactly all the sounds of the piece and synthesize them entirely with these data, using for example the Csound or the Max programs [4].
 However, John Chowning also produced other files showing how each type of file was produced and what compositional processes were used to make timbre interpolation or to move sounds into space, and so on.
 The documentation is therefore available at two levels : sound synthesis and composition.
 A live arrangement of the piece was also made in 2011 to allow four percussionists to perform Turenas Live from a score and real-time gesture devices [5].
-Different versions (2011-2016) of Turenas Live are now registered on IRCAM's Sidney website.
+Different versions (2011-2016) of Turenas Live are now available on IRCAM's Sidney website.

 3.2 Interactive music

 The previous examples are very special cases and quite rare.
 In the case of interactive music, the situation is more complex.
-There are at the same time instruments for synthesizing and processing sounds that need to be documented, but the way how to play and control these instruments should also be documented.
-Real-time technologies are currently more breakable.
+There are electronic instruments for synthesizing and processing sounds that need to be documented, but how to play and control these instruments should also be documented.
+Real-time technologies are more breakable than others.

 The case of the French composer Kasper T. Toeplitz is rather particular.
 The various pieces he has composed as interactive mixed music or purely electronic real-time music are all fully noted on graphic and textual scores.
-They give no information on the DSP techniques necessary to produce or process sounds, they only indicate what are the sonic results to be produced, indicating precisely the progression of time and the acoustic characteristics of the sounds to be produced.
+They give no information on the DSP techniques necessary to produce or process sounds, they only indicate the sonic results to be produced, indicating the progression of time and the acoustic characteristics of the sounds to be produced.
 It is up to the instrumentalists to build their own instruments (usually using the Max program) and to play with them in concert.
-This assumes musicians with good programming skills, and able to understand the composer's language and instructions.
+This assumes musicians have good programming skills, and are able to understand the composer's language and instructions.
 In fact, Kasper T. Toeplitz works regularly with the same performers.
-It might be interesting to make these scores available to uneducated performers to appreciate what music could be produced with.
+It might be interesting to make these scores available to uneducated performers to appreciate what music could be produced with them.